yiwasa/png_tile_2_dem/README.md

 ## Usage

+1. Launch **PngTile2Dem (Multi-Source Integrated)** from the QGIS Toolbox.
-1. Define an extraction extent in the map canvas.
+2. **Extraction extent**: Specify the target area on the map canvas.
-2. Select output CRS.
-3. Choose output GeoTIFF file.
-4. Run the tool.
+3. **Primary DEM source**: Select the data source you want to prioritize.
+4. **Output CRS**: Choose the coordinate system for your analysis (e.g., EPSG:6677).
+5. Run the process.
+The plugin will download, merge, and add the resulting GeoTIFF to your project.

-The plugin will:
+The plugin automates the following steps:
-- Download necessary tiles
+- Downloading required tiles
-- Build a VRT
+- Creating a VRT (Virtual Raster)
-- Warp to the final CRS
+- Warping to the final CRS
-- Save DEM GeoTIFF
+- Generating the GeoTIFF
-- Add the layer automatically
+- Automatically adding the layer to QGIS

 ---